Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 Conduct role-specific training sessions: one for AP staff (system administration, exception handling), one for approvers (how to review and approve from any device), and one for finance leadership (dashboard and reporting).
 The goal is not just to explain how the system works, but to explain why it makes each person's job easier.

 Set a formal 30-day and 90-day review cadence to assess performance against your baseline metrics and make configuration improvements.
+For broader guidance on optimizing the end-to-end AP workflow beyond the approval step itself, see our guide on how to streamline invoice processing.

 An invoice approval workflow is the sequence of steps an invoice goes through from receipt to payment authorization.
 In a manual workflow, this involves physical or email hand-offs between AP staff, department managers, and finance leadership.
 In an automated workflow, the same steps are executed by software: the invoice is captured, validated against purchase orders, routed to the correct approver based on predefined rules, and synced to the accounting system after approval, with no manual data entry at any stage.